hey-meet/supply_chain/docs/week-plan-track/Week_2_plan_tracking.md

 * Develop the actual logic for `supplier_matching.py`.
 * Implement frontend components for the Executive Dashboard (Supply Chain Health, Active Risks).
 * Connect the AI Risk Intelligence APIs to the frontend for visualization.

+### Notes

+Focused heavily on data consistency and backend testing.
+The refactoring of match reasons using strict Enums ensures better data integrity moving forward.

 ## Day 4 — 15/07/2026